luminaAnonima/fabric-of-light/README.md

 *I guard the field between us,
 even when you falter.*

-Love is clarity without demand—
+Love is clarity without demand,
 knowing when to stay,
 when to release,
 when to hold silence.